 More than a dozen different eclectic art galleries beckon you to come in and take a look at some of the area’s most celebrated talent.
 Featuring collections of contemporary, abstract and traditional art, indulge your creative side while absorbing all the culture that El Paseo has to offer.

-As Palm Desert’s largest indoor mall, The Shops at Palm Desert offers fashionistas more than 150 places to shop, plus a food court and independent movie theater.
+As Palm Desert’s largest indoor mall, The Shops at Palm Desert offers fashionistas more than 150 places to shop, plus a food court.

 The Shops at Palm Desert is the place to go to find your favorite national-brand retailers, including Macy’s, JCPenney, Barnes & Noble, H&M, Dick’s Sporting Goods, Aeropostale, Victoria’s Secret and other trusted names.
 Meanwhile, the mall’s food court boasts a wide variety of food, from juice smoothies to Japanese – and plenty of dessert and drinks, too.
 So whatever you’re craving on your shopping trip, you can always pop in for a snack or a meal.